jamesrochabrun/SwiftOpenAI/README.md

       public let role: String
       /// The content of the message in array of text and/or images. public let content: [MessageContent]
-      /// A list of [file](https://platform.openai.com/docs/api-reference/files) IDs that the assistant should use.
-Useful for tools like retrieval and code_interpreter that can access files.
-A maximum of 10 files can be attached to a message. public let fileIDS: [String]?

-      enum Role: String {
-         case user
-         case assistant
-      }

-      enum CodingKeys: String, CodingKey {
-         case role
-         case content
-         case fileIDS = "file_ids"
-      }
    }
 }
 ```